 The latest published numbers from the 2016 tax year show how common these two tax breaks are:

 - For that year, there were more than 150.3 million tax returns filed.

 - About 30 percent of these returns had itemized deductions.

-- Half of those (15 percent of all tax returns filed) claimed noncash charitable contributions.
+- Over half of those (15.3 percent of all tax returns filed) claimed noncash charitable contributions.

-- Additionally, almost 8 percent of all personal returns reported active rental activity (not including those with rental income held through a corporation or partnership).
+- Additionally, 7 percent of all personal returns reported active rental activity (not including those with rental income held through a corporation or partnership).

 This means that a sizeable chunk of taxpayers understand the tax benefits of noncash charitable contributions and renting out a home.

 Despite the common advantages of these tax breaks, there are several factors that could take away any benefit of directly contributing depreciated rental real estate to a qualified charitable organization.
 Taxpayers’ specific situations will vary, but in general, taxpayers should be especially careful if they have:

 - Large amounts of suspended passive activity losses